GaryDoooo/acer_e51_osx/README.md

 Hope I can solve those soon.
 But won't try again in short time.

+Use EFI in EFI_updated...backlight_works
+L/E and S/L/E backup in working_sys...
+Then apply the brightness key patch

 Note:

 Put some useful documents in the docs, in case their server is down.